boatman-27/obsidian/04 - Resources/Data Structures & Algorithms/Data Structures & Algorithms.md

 ***[[Sorting Algorithms]]*** are used to rearrange a given array or list elements according to a comparison operator on the elements.
 The comparison operator is used to decide the new order of element in the respective data structure.

 ---
+A **[[Tree data structure]]** is a type of non-linear, hierarchical data structure that consists of nodes connected by edges.
+It follows the parent-child relationship, with the top node being called the root.
+Each node in a tree can have child nodes and each of these child nodes has a single parent node.

+---
 ## LeetCode Problems I attempted
 [[1.
 Two Sum]]
 [[2.
 Add Two Numbers]]